When is the festival?

 Is the festival and Peoples Natural Gas Park family-friendly?

 Absolutely.
 Children are welcome at the festival (and all other JAHA-produced events at Peoples Natural Gas Park unless specifically stated otherwise).
 Children under the age of 12 who are accompanied by a parent/guardian get in free; older children and teens must have a ticket.
+You are welcome to bring a stroller but please do NOT bring tent shelters or playpens.

 What is the refund policy?